renaissanceplanning/rpgmapr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rpgmapr is to …
+The goal of `rpgmapr` is to provide a set of functions to create consistently styles base maps for use in R documents and applications

 ## Installation